Mohammad3id/100_days_of_swift/highlights.md

 ## View controller method overloading

-It's not the method name that reflect its functionality but rather its parameters.
+In UIKit, it's not the method name that reflects its functionality but rather its parameters.
 For example, in `UITableViewController`, we have two methods named `tableView` that we can override to specify our tableview behavior.

 ```swift
 override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {